Twelve Angry Men (Westinghouse Studio One): Act III

 A new vote is taken.
 It is now 6–6.
 Juror #2 (John Beal) is troubled by the angle of the stab wound.
-Juror #5 has experience with switch blades and says they are typically used with an underhand motion, but the wound here was from an overhand motion.
+Juror #5 has knowledge about switch blades, having seen a knife fight, and says they are typically used with an underhand motion, but the wound here was from an overhand motion.
+Juror #7 changes his vote out of boredom of all the discussion.
+Juror #11 is disappointed and calls him out for playing with the boy’s life and his lazy reasoning.
+He demands the #7 take it seriously and provide a legitimate vote and reasoning for it.
 Another vote is taken, and it's 9–3 in favor of acquittal.
 Jurors 3, 4 and 10 are now the holdouts.

-Juror #10 focuses on race: "How can you believe that this kid is innocent?
-You know how these people lie ...
-They don't know what the truth is ...
-They don't need any big reason to kill someone either ...
-That's the way they are ...
-Human life doesn't mean as much to them as it does to us ...
-They haven't got any feelings ....
-There isn't one of them that's got any good in them."
-The other jurors walk away in shock at Juror #10's tirade.
-Juror #4 tells Juror #10 that if he opens his mouth again, Juror #4 will split his skull.
+Juror #10 focuses on race, insisting the defendant must be guilty because, among other assumptions, "There isn't one of them that's got any good in them."
+The other jurors react in shock at Juror #10's tirade, and Juror #4 threatens Juror #10 to not speak again for the rest of the deliberation.

 Juror #4 is still persuaded by the old lady who said she saw the defendant stab his father.
 One of the jurors recalls that the old lady wore glasses.
 She wouldn't have been wearing her glasses in bed, which is where she said she was, tossing and turning.
 Juror #8 says that all the old lady could have seen, without her glasses and through the train windows, was a blur.
 Juror #3 is left as the only guilty vote, but he finally gives in.
 The defendant is found not guilty.